 One of the most insightful things the painter Dexter Dalwood ever learnt about English painting came from an American.
-He recalls to me a time he was curating a show of works with the artist Alex Katz at Tate St Ives: “There was a painting by Thomas Lawrence, it was like a 19th-century British painting.
+He recalls to me a time he was listening to the artist Alex Katz, who was discussing the selection of works he had chosen from the Tate’s collection to display alongside his own for a show at St Ives.
+“There was a painting by Thomas Lawrence, it was like a 19th-century British painting.
 And Katz said the thing about Lawrence is that he has this inherent thing that English painting has: elegance.
 I’ve never heard an American artist ever speak about Englishness or English painting.
 And I thought that was really kind of cool.”

 Now himself at a step removed from “the culture”—having lived in Mexico City since 2020—Dalwood has found himself spending a lot of time thinking once again about what Englishness means, at least when it comes to painting.
 “You start thinking about the idea of, you know, what is it?
 What is that thing?” he says.
 “What is the idea, if you had to define something by what was English about it?”